-high isolation between the two ports, two additional modes were made resonant in the low band by chassis modification [13].
-However, since only one of the two modes was utilized to design the second port, the resulting bandwidth is still small (i.e., 9%) and the profile is as large as 8 mm.
-In [14], both of the two additional modes were tuned and excited for the second port, which slightly increased the bandwidth to 11%, and the profile is unchanged.
-Moreover, dual-band design was achieved using CMA for the proposed MIMO antenna in [14].
+To increase the bandwidth of the second port while retaining high isolation, two more modes were made resonant in the low band by chassis modification [13].
+However, since only one of the two modes was utilized by the second port, the resulting bandwidth is still small (9%) and the profile is still large (8mm).
+In [14], both of the additional modes were tuned and excited for the second port, slightly increasing the bandwidth to 11%, but the profile is unchanged.
 Generally in [13]-[16], using different modes for each port in resulted in lower bandwidth for one of the ports.
-Whereas asymmetrical bandwidths may be suitable for early releases of LTE, e.g., Release 8 only requires MIMO operation for the downlink, symmetrical bandwidths are also needed in later releases, e.g., Release 10 (LTE-Advanced), to improve the uplink.
+Whereas asymmetrical bandwidths may be suitable for early LTE releases (e.g., Rel.
+8 only requires MIMO for the downlink), symmetrical bandwidths are utilized in later releases, e.g., Rel.
+10 (LTE-Advanced), to improve the uplink.